Marker Logo

 Women.
 In addition, it is included in the Sons of Confederate Veterans/United Confederate Veterans series list.
 A significant historical date for this entry is October 15, 1838.

 Location.
 36° 8.901′ N, 86° 44.086′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in South Nashville.
-Marker can be reached from Lebanon Pike.
+It can be reached from Lebanon Pike.
 Marker is at Confederate Circle at Mt.
 Olivet Cemetery.
 Touch for map.
 Marker is at or near this postal address: 1101 Lebanon Pike, Nashville TN 37210, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Adelicia Hayes Franklin Acklen Cheatham (a few steps from this marker); Mary Elizabeth Bradford Johns (a few steps from this marker); James Edwards Rains (within shouting distance of this marker); Thomas Benton Smith (within shouting distance of this marker); Hylan Leitus Rosser (within shouting distance of this marker); Adolphus Heiman (within shouting distance of this marker); John Bell (about 300 feet away, measured in a direct line); William Hicks Jackson (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Adelicia Hayes Franklin Acklen Cheatham (a few steps from this marker); Mary Elizabeth Bradford Johns (a few steps from this marker); James Edwards Rains (within shouting distance of this marker); Thomas Benton Smith (within shouting distance of this marker); Hylan Leitus Rosser (within shouting distance of this marker); Adolphus Heiman (within shouting distance of this marker); John Bell (about 300 feet away, measured in a direct line); William Hicks Jackson (about 300 feet away).
 Touch for a list and map of all markers in Nashville.

 More about this marker.
 Marker is part of Mt.
 Olivet Confederate Memorial Hall Trail.

 Credits.
-This page was last revised on February 7, 2023.
+This page was last revised on May 19, 2024.
 It was originally submitted on February 7, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 224 times since then and 20 times this year.
+This page has been viewed 539 times since then and 27 times this year.
 Photos: 1, 2. submitted on February 7, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.

 m=166486